-(v) "Relative" means:
+Relative means:

-- (1) The spouse, parent, stepparent, child, sibling, stepsibling, son-in-law or daughter-in-law of the public official or candidate; - (2) The parent, stepparent, child, sibling, stepsibling, son-in-law or daughter-in-law of the spouse of the public official or candidate; - (3) Any individual for whom the public official or candidate has a legal support obligation; - (4) Any individual for whom the public official provides benefits arising from the public official's public employment or from whom the public official receives benefits arising from that individual's employment; or - (5) Any individual from whom the candidate receives benefits arising from that individual's employment.
+- (a) The spouse, parent, stepparent, child, sibling, stepsibling, son-in-law or daughter-in-law of the public official or candidate; - (b) The parent, stepparent, child, sibling, stepsibling, son-in-law or daughter-in-law of the spouse of the public official or candidate; - (c) Any individual for whom the public official or candidate has a legal support obligation; - (d) Any individual for whom the public official provides benefits arising from the public official's public employment or from whom the public official receives benefits arising from that individual's employment; or

+(e) Any individual from whom the candidate receives benefits arising from that individual's employment.

-- (w) "Whistleblowing" means disclosing information pursuant to the protective provision of The Oregon Whistleblower Law (renumbered in 2001: ORS 659A.200 through 659A.224).
-In addition, whistleblowing shall include disclosing information regarding the violation of any provision of the Metro Charter or Metro Code. - (Ordinance No. 99-795B, Sec.
-1. Amended by Ordinance No. 02-967, Sec.
-1; and Ordinance No. 14-1343.) - 2.17.025 Gift Exceptions "Gift" does not include those exceptions set forth in ORS 244.020(6)(b).
+Whistleblowing means disclosing information pursuant to the protective provision of The Oregon Whistleblower Law (renumbered in 2001: ORS 659A.200 through 659A.224).
+In addition, whistleblowing shall include disclosing information regarding the violation of any provision of the Metro Charter or Metro Code.
+[Ord.
+99-795B, Sec.
+1; Ord.
+02-967, Sec.
+1; Ord.
+14-1343.]

+2.17.025 Gift Exceptions

+"Gift" does not include those exceptions set forth in ORS 244.020(6)(b).
+[Ord.
+14-1343.]